A large cargo ship heads directly toward the camera, preparing to enter the Panama Canal under overcast skies.

 the Panama Canal: A 30-Minute Journey into Panama’s Heart

-Just thirty minutes from Casco Viejo, you’ll find a place that has shaped global trade—and Panamanian identity—for over a century.
+Just thirty minutes from Casco Viejo (also known as San Felipe), you’ll find a place that has shaped global trade—and Panamanian identity—for over a century.
 If you’re visiting the city, you absolutely must visit the Panama Canal

 Many visitors ask, “Is it really worth the drive just to see some big boats?”
 And I always say: it’s not about the boats.
 It’s about the pride, the legacy, and the sheer brilliance of what Panama has achieved.
 When you visit the Canal, this achievement is truly tangible.
 It’s essential to visit the Panama Canal to witness this firsthand.